moyer/moyer.github.com/_posts/2013-03-14-wrong-side-of-history.md

 It's valuable to set those things aside -- as much as we can -- and imagine what people without our biases would believe.

-What will people in the future -- who don't have any emotional attachment to America or its presidents -- think about the US military?
+What will people in the future -- who don't have any emotional attachment to America or its leaders -- think about the US military?
 What will people in the future -- who weren't raised in a Christian household -- think about gay marriage?
 What will people in the future think about how we treat our environment?
 Or how we treat our children?
 Or how we run our societies?

 I think the "wrong side of history" argument's greatest value may be as a tool to help us examine and eliminate our biases.